go101/ebooktool/README.md

 by using `pandoc` and `calibre` tools.
 In other words, it is a supplyment to the other tools.

+The module path of this tool is `go101.org/ebooktool`.

 Currently, `ebooktool` may convert the markdown files in a directory into
 * an epub file.
 * one single html file.